Program participation advice

 – Don’t inundate your pen pal with information.
 Instead, pick a few big ideas and repeat them throughout letters.

 – Just because YOU know your work is interesting, that doesn’t mean children do!
-Frame it in an easy to understand way that is relatable to them.
+Frame it in an easy to understand way that is relatable to them. - Science is amazing but talk to your pen pal about other things you’re interested in as well.

 – Talk about your job but also about life outside work and pen pals will reciprocate.
 People like to know people, not just work.